giorgiosironi/jenkins-cd-workshop/tutorials/hello_world_repository.md

     ...
 ```

 You can see the Groovy build definition in what is called the [https://github.com/jenkins-cd-workshop/hello-world/blob/master/Jenkinsfile](Jenkinsfile).
-It is equivalent to the [hello-world](previous job we created), but being stored in the project itself it's much easier to maintain and to atomically update when the code changes.
+It is equivalent to the [hello_world](previous job we created), but being stored in the project itself it's much easier to maintain and to atomically update when the code changes.